 Since the publication of the 5th Edition GEBCO chart series, and largely because of its success, considerable support has been forthcoming for GEBCO's work, and in 1994 the GEBCO Digital Atlas (GDA) on CD-ROM was published.
 The first release of the GDA was produced by digitising the bathymetric contours, coastline and shiptracks from the printed sheets of the 5th Edition.
 It represented the first seamless, high-quality, digital bathymetric contour chart of the world's oceans and now provides the base for the regular updating of GEBCO.
 A second release was published in 1997.

 The latest release of the GDA, the Centenary Edition of the GEBCO Digital Atlas was published in 2003 and updated in 2010.
 It is available from the British Oceanographic Data Centre (BODC).
 It includes a global set of digital bathymetric contours and coastlines, the GEBCO_08 Grid, GEBCO One Minute Grid and the GEBCO gazetteer of geographic names of undersea features.
 It is accompanied by software for viewing and accessing the data sets.

 Recognising the importance of the availability of gridded bathymetric data sets for applications such as ocean modelling work, GEBCO released its first global bathymetric grid, the GEBCO One Minute Grid, in 2003.
 This data set is at one arc-minute intervals and is largely based on the bathymetric contours contained within the GEBCO Digital Atlas.

-Both grids are available for download.
+The GEBCO_08 and GEBCO One Minute grids are available for download.

 In order to widen the GEBCO community and to encourage more younger scientists and hydrographers to become involved in mapping the ocean floor, GEBCO has proposed the training of a new generation of younger scientists and hydrographers in ocean mapping.